folio-org/docs/content/en/docs/Users/_index.md

 The loan will remain in the patron’s list of open loans, but the item status will show that the item is claimed returned.

-If the library can’t locate the claimed returned item, it needs to decide whether to bill the patron for the item or mark the item missing without charging fines.
+If the library can’t locate the claimed returned item, it will need to decide whether to bill the patron for the item or mark the item missing without charging fines.
 In FOLIO, this action is referred to as resolving a claim.

 To resolve a claim on an item:
 1. Click the appropriate loan to open the *Loan details* window.
 2. Click the button marked **Resolve claim** on the top row.
 3. If you are going to bill the patron for the item, choose **Declare lost**.
-If you are not billing the patron for the item, choose **Mark as missing**.
+If you will not be billing the patron for the item, choose **Mark as missing**.
-4. In the pop-up window that appears, FOLIO shows a message to confirm the action you wish to take.
+4. In the pop-up window that appears, FOLIO will show a message to confirm the action you wish to take.
 Enter any additional information about the patron’s claim (required).
 5. Click **Confirm**.

-If you choose to declare the item lost, FOLIO checks the associated lost item fee policy for the loan and charge fees/fines as configured in that policy.
+If you choose to declare the item lost, FOLIO will check the associated lost item fee policy for the loan and charge fees/fines as configured in that policy.

 ### Mark an item declared lost